-The Dragon Token team has been very efficient at building the facilities and the exchange platform needed to sell the tokens, but that’s it.
-The major goal of the project (to provide cash in / cash out to Macau gamblers) remains undelivered and is unlikely to ever be accomplished because no one needs the Dragon Token.
-There are a number of much more reputable coins (Bitcoin, Ether, Eos, etc. etc.) which are meant for the same purposes and more, still waiting to be adopted.
+It is alleged that although the Dragon Token team has been very efficient at building the facilities and the exchange platform needed to sell the tokens, that’s it.
+Reports show that the major goal of the project (to provide cash in / cash out to Macau gamblers) remains undelivered and it is suspected that it is unlikely to ever be accomplished because no one needs the Dragon Token.
+There are a number of much more reputable coins (Bitcoin, Ether, Eos, etc.) which are meant for the same purposes and more, still waiting to be adopted.

-Of all the promises made in the white paper, nothing has been achieved and there are no signs of any effort made.
+Of all the promises made in the white paper, reports indicate firstly that nothing has been achieved and secondly that there are no signs of any effort made.

 This class action is accepting class members

-It is not difficult to see that all of the above will remain undelivered, but has the team at least achieved the fundamental objective of having Macau casinos accepting the coin?
-The answer is no. There are no relevant entities in Macau accepting the Dragon token as a method of payment, even though 14 months have passed since ICO inception.
+It is suspected that all of the above will remain undelivered, but has the team at least achieved the fundamental objective of having Macau casinos accepting the coin?
+The answer is no. Reports indicate there are no relevant entities in Macau accepting the Dragon token as a method of payment, even though 14 months have passed since ICO inception.

-We navigated through the massive amount of smoke and mirrors put out by Dragon but we could not find anything relating to project promises, anything accomplished, nor a single bit of business development towards the adoption of the token, other than the basic trading exchange which is marketing a token approaching the 0 value.
+Despite every effort made, reports failed to find anything relating to project promises, anything accomplished, or a single bit of business development towards the adoption of the token, other than the basic trading exchange which is marketing a token approaching the 0 value.

-While there are no signs of proper funds usage, we see many useless activities and misleading information put out by the Dragon Token team.
+Allegations have arisen of many useless activities and misleading information put out by the Dragon Token team.

-Media like Instagram, Twitter, Telegram are used to post photos and comments on the game of Baccara’, on cars racing events, on luxury resorts, suggesting that Dragon token is somehow involved in those, yet none of it is real.
+It has been reported that media like Instagram, Twitter, and Telegram are used to post photos and comments on the game of Baccara’, on cars racing events, and on luxury resorts, suggesting that Dragon token is somehow involved in those; it is alleged, however, that none of it is real.

 And what about the white paper promises?
 As shown in the images attached, the issuer planned to: